Erik Johnson after leaving Avalanche for Buffalo: 'People know the Sabres are coming'

 "I called a lot of my old teammates and I was bouncing the teams off some of them," Johnson told reporters during a video conference call Sunday morning.
 "All of them really said Buffalo’s a team on the rise.
 That’s not a secret anymore.
 People know that the Sabres are coming.

-Yet Johnson chose to join a franchise that has a league-record, 12-year playoff drought.
+Yet, Johnson chose to join a franchise that has a league-record 12-year playoff drought.
 Johnson saw last season how much the Sabres have changed.
-He impressed by their top line of Jeff Skinner, Tage Thompson and Alex Tuch.
+He was impressed by their top line of Jeff Skinner, Tage Thompson and Alex Tuch.
 The defense corps also caught Johnson's eye.
 He called Dahlin "one of the best in the league," and he expressed admiration for the way that Power and Samuelsson play the position.

 The group on defense is one of the reasons why Johnson chose Buffalo.
 It reminds him of the one he left behind in Colorado, which is led by Makar, Byram and Samuel Girard.
 Johnson was the most common partner for Byram during the Avalanche's run to the Stanley Cup final.

-"It’s a real great trio, and you can plug other guys in and out with those guys throughout the course of the season," said Johnson.
-"It just felt like a really good fit and I think I can lend some experience.
+"It’s a real great trio, and you can plug other guys in and out with those guys throughout the course of the season," Johnson said.
+"It just felt like a really good fit, and I think I can lend some experience.
 They’re so good that they’re not going to need a lot of help with on-ice stuff.
 It’s just a lot of off-the-ice stuff and handling the day-to-day pressures that come with being a team that’s up and coming like the Sabres are."